sophiabarrett/robot-gladiators/README.md

 # Robot Gladiators

 ## Description
-Back end for a simple combat simulator game.
+Simple combat simulator game.
 This MVP can be played in the browser as is via the browser's dialog boxes.

 ## Languages Used
 * JavaScript